Zugz0Wang/Competitive-Programming-Playground/README.md

 ---

+## Leetcode.703.
+Kth Largest Element In A Stream (Independently solved)

+- 20230523

+I used a map, a binary search tree, to solve this problem.
+This question is a good practice for iterators.

+---

 ## Leetcode.785.
 Is Graph Bipartite (Independently solved)

 - 20230519

 I used BFS to solve this problem.
 I forgot that the graphs might have multiple components at first, and then I added the outer for-loop to check through all graph components.

----

-## <span class="LC.703">Leetcode.703.</span> Kth Largest Element In A Stream (Independently solved)

-- 20230523

-I used a map, a binary search tree, to solve this problem.
-This question is a good practice for iterators.

 ---